At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 We are waiting for your feedback and comments, join our VKontakte group!

 A dog is a wonderful companion, friend, hunting assistant, and guard.
 Every owner wants his dog to be healthy.
-There are diseases that a dog can get on the street from sick animals or their feces.
-Also, pathogens can enter the dog's body from the owner, who is the carrier of this disease.
+There are diseases that a dog can contract on the street from sick animals or their feces.
+Also, pathogens can enter the dog’s body from the owner who is the carrier of this disease.
 They will help you protect yourself and your dog from many diseases. timely vaccinations.

-What to choose - ours or imported?
+What to choose - ours or imported ones?

 What are vaccines for?